9 Gold Coast rooftop bars you need to be at

-After a long day turns to a balmy night, it really is hard to beat the Gold Coast, day or night.
+Dusk, dawn, AM, PM – it really is hard to beat the Gold Coast any time of day.
 And with the city transforming from a tourist mecca into a major player in the hospitality space over the past few years, there are now some seriously stylish open-air options for a drink or two when the sun goes down, aside from the nightclubs.

-Taking advantage of the locals’ love of the outdoors, a good time and the glorious sub-tropical weather, savvy Gold Coast restaurateurs have jumped on the global rooftop bar trend and taken drinking on the Gold Coast to new heights.
+Taking advantage of the locals’ love of the outdoors, a good time and the glorious sub-tropical weather, savvy Gold Coast restaurateurs have jumped on the global rooftop bar trend and taken drinking on the GC to new heights.

-Here’s our pick of the rooftop bars you need to be at for a tipple:
+Here’s our pick of rooftop bars you need to be at for a tipple:

 There’s no denying Palm Beach is having a moment.

-Once the poor cousin to Burleigh to the north and the idyllic seaside enclave of Currumbin at the south, ‘Palmy’ is now the suburb du jour with a plethora of bars, restaurants and cafes opening up in the southern suburb what seems like every week.
+Once the poor cousin to Burleigh in the north and the idyllic seaside enclave of Currumbin to the south, ‘Palmy’ is now the suburb du jour with a plethora of bars, restaurants and cafes opening up in the southern suburb what seems like every week.

 Located on the old Palm Beach post office site, The Collective – which features five separate restaurants and two bars – is one such venue and is so popular, there’s often a queue for a table.

-Their buzzing industrial-inspired rooftop bar is certainly a must-do and is a scenic space to enjoy a drink – rosé sangria, anyone? – as the sun goes down.
+Their buzzing industrial-inspired rooftop bar is certainly a must-do and is a scenic space to enjoy a drink – rosé sangria, anyone? – at sundown.

 The beauty of the Collective is you can order from any five of the restaurants – Italian, Mexican, Asian, American or modern Australian – and the staff will bring it all to your table – along with bevvies from the bar.
 We’ll drink to that!

 Order: Balter XPA or an Avocado Margarita with avo puree, tequila, spiced rose water syrup and Licor 43 served with a paprika salt rim.